cran-task-views/TimeSeries/TimeSeries.md

   Autoregressive Score models in the `r pkg("GAS")` and `r pkg("gasmodel")` packages. `r pkg("GlarmaVarSel")` provides variable selection in high-dimensional sparse GLARMA models.
-Conditional Auto-Regression models using Monte Carlo Likelihood methods are implemented in `r pkg("mclcar")`.
-Efficient Bayesian inference for nonlinear and non-Gaussian state space models is provided in `r pkg("bssm")`.
+Conditional Efficient Bayesian inference for nonlinear and non-Gaussian state space models is provided in `r pkg("bssm")`.
   `r pkg("PTSR")` includes functions to model and forecast a range of regression based dynamic models for positive time series.
 - *Count time series* models are handled in the
   `r pkg("tscount")` and `r pkg("acp")` packages.